OCTOBER 2-6, 2017| KELLOGG CENTER | EAST LANSING, MI

 Who should attend.
 The program is open to everyone and is designed for experienced professionals in the regulatory policy community, including federal and state personnel, consumer advocates, and private-sector professionals.
 Generalists and specialists in the utility sectors will benefit from attending.
 Past attendees of IPU programs – including the Annual Regulatory Studies Program (“Camp”) and the NARUC Utility Rate School – will find that the workshops offer a unique professional development experience.
 IPU will also arrange continuing education credits for accountants and attorneys as requested.
 The Advanced Program provides not only a great learning environment, but also a great forum for exchanging ideas and networking with professional peers.

 Where.The IPU Advanced Program will be held at the Kellogg Center on the campus of Michigan State University in East Lansing, Michigan.

-The regular program takes place Monday through Friday noon, with special orientation sessions on Sunday.
+The regular program takes place Monday through Friday noon, with a special introduction session on Sunday.
 Contact the Kellogg Center for information at 517.432.4000, or www.kelloggcenter.com.
 The dress code for the program is campus casual.

-Registration.
-IPU offers flexible registration options .
+NASBA National Registry Statement.
 The Institute of Public Utilities is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN 37210-2417.
-Website: www.nasba.org.
-CLE credits are also available.
-IPU-MSU will apply for accreditation or registration of the program.
-Application does not guarantee approval.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org.

 What past Advanced attendees say about the program: